brandon-schabel/beautfiful-gpt/README.md

 ## Development and Release Process

 Initially, the development and release process will be kept simple and manual.
-This includes creating a monorepo, developing the package, and testing with a sample application (e.g., Remix app).
+This includes keeping dependencies down, using built in bun features.

+### TODO need to figure out how to release it on node as well

 # beautiful-gpt